CMMAi/biomgi_publications/README.md

 - Effects of Deformation Rate on the Unbinding Pathway of the MMP8-Aggrecan_IGD Complex in Cartilage Deng Li, Shuwei Chang
-- Effects of Deformation Rate on the Unbinding Pathway of the MMP8-Aggrecan_IGD Complex in Cartilage Deng Li, Shuwei Chang
 - Evaluating the hierarchical, hygroscopic deformation of the Daucus carota umbel through structural characterization and mechanical analysis
   Pengli Zhang, Po-Yu Chen, Bingfeng Wang, Rentong Yu, Haobo Pan, Bin Wang
 - Molecular Structures and Mechanisms of Waterborne Biodegradable Polyurethane Nanoparticles